-- Food is another secret weapon in conquering your day and getting going.
-Next to sleep, a balanced breakfast, rather than a banana or yogurt swiped from the fridge, can provide you with energy that will feed your body, but also your brain.
-When feeling full and hydrated we often come up with our best ideas and tasks that are sometimes challenging become easier.
-This is because we are experiencing a hit of those all-important vitamins, minerals and antioxidants that protect our grey-matter from stress.
+When feeling full and hydrated, we often come up with our best ideas and tasks that are sometimes challenging become easier.
+This is because we are experiencing a hit of those all-important vitamins, minerals and antioxidants that protect our cells and encourage them to rejuvenate.